 Seminomas in the early stage are often treated with surgery and radiotherapy or chemotherapy.
 Non-seminoma germ cell tumours (NSGCT) are often treated with more extensive surgery such as radical retroperitoneal lymph node dissection (the removal of some lymph nodes behind the abdomen) followed by watchful waiting or chemotherapy.
 Often, the use of chemotherapy or surgery depends on an estimate of the risk (low, intermediate, or high) of the cancer worsening or spreading.
 Various factors, such as the type and stage of the cancer and your overall health, may indicate that one treatment is more suitable than another.

 For more advanced disease, such as bulky tumours or metastatic disease, treatment with chemotherapy can still be highly effective.
-There is a still a significant rate of cure even for testicular cancer that has moved to other parts of the body.
+There is still a significant rate of cure even for testicular cancer that has moved to other parts of the body.
 Sometimes for high-risk disease, though most often for a recurring cancer, high-dose chemotherapy with autologous stem cell support (a bone marrow transplant from the patient’s own stem cells after high-dose chemotherapy) can successfully bring about long-term remission or even a cure.

 Side effects for radiation therapy can include:

-Radiation can affect fertility, but any reduction in sperm production is usually
+Radiation can affect fertility, but any reduction in sperm production is usually temporary.